redvypr/redvypr/doc/source/redvypr.rst

 - Plotting data for a quicklook
 - Do a first dataanalysis

-Before the development of digital sensors these tasks have been performed mainly by reading scales and writing data onto paper.
+Before the development of digital sensors these tasks have been performed mainly by reading scales and documenting the data onto paper.
-By the still continuing digitalisation of sensors, the number of sensors and the amount of data output is increasing drastically, which creates challenges in performing the above mentioned tasks, espescially if several sensor need to be fusioned.
+By the still continuing digitalisation of sensors, the number of sensors and the amount of data output is increasing drastically, which creates challenges in performing the above mentioned tasks, especially if several sensor need to be fusioned.

 Digital sensors have an non overseeable amount of interfaces like